Samar2411/data_exploration_movies/README.md

 # data_exploration_movies
-Answering a few questions about a movies and rating dataset using Joins, aggregation functions, and CTEs Some of the data will contain the need to unify the format or join tables, even though it is doable in excel but the solution is much more optimized and faster in SQL
+Answering questions about two separate movie and rating datasets using Joins, aggregation functions, and CTEs.

+Some of the data will contain the need to unify the format or join tables, even though it is doable in Excel but the solution is much more optimized and faster in SQL